 Once your application has been received you will be notified within 30 days regarding the date of your Written Examination.

 Candidates must contact their designated testing center by the day of their original test date to reschedule.
-Failure to reschedule or successfully complete the Written Examination will result in removal from the selection process and an inability to reapply for a period of twelve months from the disqualification date.
+Failure to reschedule or successfully complete the Written Examination will result in removal from the selection process and an inability to reapply for a period of six months from the disqualification date.
 Candidates that successfully complete the Written Examination will be scheduled to attend the Physical Fitness Test (PFT) in a subsequent month.

 To learn more about the types of questions asked on the Written Examination, click here a Sample Test.